GladysAssistant/v4-website/blog/2022-03-04-gladys-assistant-4-8-with-calendar-event.md

 Imagine you want to get a reminder when you need to go to work?
 Get a nice wake up at the right time?

-You need to have at least one calendar connected to Gladys (We support iCloud calendars, Google Agenda, Synology calendars or any Caldav calendar with our [Caldav integration](/docs/integrations/caldav/)).
+You need to have at least one calendar connected to Gladys (We support iCloud calendars, Google Calendar, Synology calendars or any Caldav calendar with our [Caldav integration](/docs/integrations/caldav/)).

 You can create a new scene, and create a "Calendar event is coming" trigger: